Fiori-Tracker/fioritracker.github.io/docs/core/SPS03/main.md

+---
+description: 'Fiori Tracker Core tracks apps and catalogs, replacing spreadsheets.
+Links apps to catalogs and other data extensions.'
+---
 # Fiori Tracker Core

 Fiori Tracker Core replaces Excel spreadsheets in tracking applications' assignments to catalogs.
 It is a [pair of apps](core-apps.md): one for the list of applications and one for catalogs.